 The “Creatine Amounts In Food” lists I came across didn’t list every type of fish people eat, but there are enough choices to see what’s up.

 And what’s up is that herring & salmon have the highest amount of creatine in them as far as fish go.

 They both have around 0.9 grams per serving just like red meat, so that’s good news for people who have issues with red meat.

 And if you can stomach raw herrings (unlike me), you’ll get even more creatine per serving, a little under 1.5 grams per serving.

 Other popular favorites like tuna and cod have a little less than ½ what salmon & herring do, but still enough creatine in them worth eating & worth mentioning here.

 The food with the highest amount of creatine in it; who knew?
-That raw herring I mentioned that comes in at 1.5 grams of creatine per serving.
+That raw herring I mentioned that provides you with 1.5 grams of creatine per serving.

 Salmon provides a gram or so of creatine in a 4 oz. serving.